aaronbloomfield/pdr/tutorials/other/ssh-scp.md

 server so that it is waiting for you on the lab desktops when you come in on Tuesday.

+There are Windows versions of `ssh` and `scp` as well; one set of these applications are called SecureCRT and SecureFX (UVa provides them for free in its Software Central).
+[PuTTY](http://www.putty.org/) is a free and low-overhead ssh client for Windows.

 **Lastly, if your VirtualBox image/macOS/WSL/native Linux environment etc is *destroyed or unusable* by some means, using `ssh` and `scp` with the lab servers is an excellent alternative way to do your course assignments.**